Farringdon Community Academy funding 2017-18

 Farringdon Community Academy will continue to focus on its four key aims:

-AIM 1: To continue to run a Secondary Ready group of Y7 students who will be based in a transition classroom.
+AIM 1: To establish a Secondary Ready group of Y7 students who will be based in a transition classroom.

 AIM 2: To undertake Baseline testing in Year 7 to enhance data received from KS2 using Suffolk test, WRAT & NARA.
 Additionally, to use MidYIS to build a more rounded picture of individual student potential.